 “She is very concussed, I think,” Henry explained, “and she hasn’t said much since I found her.
 She can’t say much.”

-“Sir Henry?” she asked quietly, very hesitantly and unsure of herself.
+“Sir Henry?” she asked quietly, hesitant.

-The nun’s face appeared ghostly pale, however, and together with the purposeful look in her eyes she seemed like a dreamlike, otherworldly messenger.
+The nun’s face appeared ghostly pale, however, and together with the purposeful look in her eyes she seemed a dreamlike, otherworldly messenger.

 Henry did not fully understand.
 El should not have been anywhere near the demonstration; Guy had forbidden it.